 Managed WordPress hosting offers an all-in-one environment solely focused on WordPress website creation and management.
 This means your entire server’s focus is to be optimized with the best settings for WordPress websites.

-InMotion Central is our all-in-one Managed WordPress hosting platform, where you can create, stage, and deploy your website within minutes of your account creation.
+Platform i is our new all-in-one WordPress hosting platform for sites with high traffic.
+Platform i is a place where you can create, stage, and deploy your website within minutes of your account creation.